hackerzhuli/tdoku-lib/README.md

 #### Origin
-This Project is forked from [tdoku][https://github.com/t-dillon/tdoku/tree/master].
-The purpose is to combine the generator into the tdoku library, instead of an executable.
+This Project is forked from [tdoku](https://github.com/t-dillon/tdoku/tree/master).
+The purpose is to contain the generator into the tdoku library, instead of an executable.
 So it can be easily used with an c interface.

-Also, benchmarks and other solvers are deleted so it is simpler for users who just want to use the tdoku library.
+Also, benchmarks, other solvers and docs are deleted so it is simpler for users who just want to use the tdoku library.